schm00g/space-center-filghts-terminal/README.md

 For the GraphQL service `apollo-grapql` has been imported.

 For styling and layout `styled-components` has been used.
 This allows the use of CSS in javascript files.
+For some added transitions and effects `framer-motion` to smoothen the UI was used.

 Future work.
 Add greater test coverage: unit, integration, end-to-end.
 Make design and layout responsive for different device sizes.